ZoeRorvig/note-taker/README.md

 - [Visuals](#visuals)

 ## Description
-This application is used to write and save notes.
+This application is used to write/save new notes and view/delete old notes.

 Features Include:
 - Home page including the name of the application, a description, and a "Get Started" button.